Multiple Sites - MRI

 - All sites must have the same Medical Director and Technical Director.

-- All physicians and technologists must participate together in quality assurance and education programs.
+- All medical and technical staff must participate in quality assurance and education programs.

-Facilities with more than 20 sites, please contact Frank Vermeiren for additional information regarding multiple site pricing options.
+Facilities with more than 20 sites, please e-mail Frank Vermeiren for additional information regarding multiple site pricing options.

 A total of 6 case studies per MRI unit that are representative of all accredited testing areas.
 Each case study must contain all images on a CD, DVD, or memory stick (flash drive) in a DICOM format with the DICOM viewer installed, the final report, and a MRI Scan Parameter Form.
 View the Case Studies Requirements for guidance related to the types of MRI examinations to be submitted.